image

 Timeline development

-Effective timeline development involves creating a comprehensive project schedule.
-This includes identifying tasks, estimating durations, and establishing dependencies.
-Use tools like Gantt charts to visualise the project timeline and critical path.
+Effective timeline development means creating a project schedule.
+This involves identifying tasks, estimating durations and developing dependencies.
+Use a Gantt chart to visualise the project timeline and the critical path.

 Milestone tracking